 Book Studies as well as library and information sciences depend on working professionals in libraries, archives, and other memory institutions to transfer their experience to research and to address those research questions that are directly related to institutional contexts.
 Therefore, we grant them access to most of our licensed content.

-Researchers have access to licensed reference and full-text databases as well as e-books.
-In addition, researchers can benefit from our Digitization-on-Demand service and commission us to digitize a public domain work or orphan work.
-In the future, we plan to establish other services, such as a direct delivery of new publications from the publisher to users.
-Since specialized information services are funded by the German Research Foundation and are therefore primarily dedicated to German researchers, these more cost-intensive services must be limited to this user group.
+Researchers receive access to licensed reference and full-text databases as well as e-books.
+In addition, researchers can use our direct delivery service for new publications and our digitization-on-demand service.
+Since specialized information programms are funded by the German Research Foundation and are therefore primarily dedicated to researchers, these more cost-intensive services are limited to this user group.